biopragmatics/oquat/docs/invalids/prefix/ro.md

 This page summarize the different resources that reference `ro` but use local unique identifiers that do not match the standard pattern of `^\d{7}$`.
 Of the 7 resources,
-4 variants on the standard prefix were found: ['OBOREL', 'OBO_REL', 'RO', 'RO_proposed_relation'].
+3 variants on the standard prefix were found: ['OBO_REL', 'RO', 'RO_proposed_relation'].

 ## `cmpo`: Cellular Microscopy Phenotype Ontology